nirvanalab/NeatTweet-HD/README.md

 * [x] Shows list of Favorites and Retweets (only for the current user) in the user detail page
 * [x] Integrated [collapsable toolbar with coordinator layout](http://guides.codepath.com/android/Handling-Scrolls-with-CoordinatorLayout) and scroll effects
 * [x] Dynamically changes the text color for the currently selected tab
+* [x] Fetch user banner image for each user to display in the user detail as background.